bsafdi/NPTFit/docs/Example5_Running_nonPoissonian_Scans.rst

-    from NPTFit import nptfit # module for performing scan from NPTFit import create_mask as cm # module for creating the mask from NPTFit import PSFCorrection as pc # module for determining the PSF correction from NPTFit import Analysis # module for analysing the output
+    from NPTFit import nptfit # module for performing scan from NPTFit import create_mask as cm # module for creating the mask from NPTFit import psf_correction as pc # module for determining the PSF correction from NPTFit import dnds_analysis # module for analysing the output

 .. code:: python